jiwonyangg/DMS1_Blog/posts/week11_session1-2.md

 *The greys are just a guide and not the colour palette I'm aiming to use As mentioned in my previous blog post, I chose to use Figma to design my wireframes, because I found it to be easiest and most accessible to use.
+- I'm planning to include my logo into my webpage.
+The logo was just something I used throughout Visual Communication Design in school, as my folio identifier.

 ## Wireframe 1
 ![wf1](/W11/wf1.png)